markus7017/org.openhab.binding.whatsapp/README.md

 or by defining in a .things file.

 Enter the originating number of the SIM card, which was registered.
-Do not enter the leading '0' and use international format: e.g. 01711234567 is a number in Germany, then replace the loading '0' with '49' = 491711234567---
+Do not enter the leading '0' and use international format: e.g. 01711234567 is a number in Germany, then replace the loading '0' with '49' = 491711234567.

-The API password is the one you generated during yowsup installation.---

-If you used the default installation you should find yowsup-cli under /usr/local/bin
+If you used the default installation you should find yowsup-cli under /usr/local/bin/yowsup-cl.

 ## Discovery